-North Carolina lays out a rigid salary schedule for its teachers.
+Missouri lays out a rigid salary schedule for its teachers.
 This schedule not only determines what a teacher's minimum starting salary will be, but establishes a strict timeline for pay raises based on a teacher's years of experience and degree status.
 Although districts may augment this minimum salary schedule, they must still adhere to a schedule of pay increases that reward experience and degree status.
 This practice hinders districts from establishing compensation plans based on other criteria that more strongly correlate with student achievement.
 This is a much more restrictive practice than simply setting the minimum starting salary and letting districts determine the criteria and amount of future pay raises, which three other states do.

-The state does not have regulatory language that directly blocks differential pay.
-In fact, the state supports differential pay initiatives that include financial incentives for recruitment and retention efforts for subject-area shortages.
-In North Carolina, teachers certified by the National Board for Professional Teaching Standards receive a 12 percent salary increase for the 10-year life of the certificate.
-Moreover, the state has a performance pay program that rewards teachers for differentiated roles within the school and for student achievement gains.
+Missouri does not have regulatory language that directly blocks differential pay.
+In fact, the state supports differential pay initiatives by providing financial incentives for recruiting and retaining teachers in shortage subject areas.
+Missouri allows local districts, if they choose, to automatically shift teachers certified by the National Board for Professional Teaching Standards to Stage III on the state's Career Ladder, which would enable these teachers to receive an annual \$5,000 stipend for the 10-year life of the certificate.

+However, the state has not initiated nor does it support a performance pay plan that rewards teachers for student achievement gains.